-S Not Just for Your Personal Medical Expenses
+Not Just for Your Personal Medical Expenses

-In addition to taking tax-free HSA withdrawals to cover your own qualified medical expenses, you can also take tax-free withdrawals to cover the qualified medical expenses of your spouse and your dependents (regardless of whether your spouse or dependents are covered under a high deductible health plan).
+In addition to taking tax-free HSA withdrawals to cover your own qualified medical expenses, vou can also take tax-free withdrawals to cover the qualified medical expenses of your spouse and your dependents (regardless of whether your spouse or dependents are covered under a high deductible health plan).

-Any balance in your HSA at the end of the year is carried over to the next year.
+No "Use it or Lose It" Rule Any balance in your HSA at the end of the year is carried over to the next year.
 Unlike some other types of health savings arrangements, there is no "use-it-or-lose-it" rule with HSAs.